intel-ai/timedf/docs/source/02-existing_benchmarks.rst

 ----------------------------------

 You might want to validate that dataframe processing library is providing results, consistent with other libraries.
-This is an optional result validation feature that is not yet available, but be provided in the future.
+This is an optional result validation feature that is not yet available, but will be provided in the future.

 **TBD**